rackerlabs/support-how-to/content/cloud-servers/set-up-mysql-master-slave-replication.md

 in which data can be updated by any authorized contributor of the group.

-This article provides steps for setting up MySQL master-slave database replication between two cloud servers.
+This article provides steps for setting up MySQL master-slave database replication between two Cloud Servers.
 The operating system used for the examples in the article is CentOS 6, built from a Rackspace Cloud Servers base image.

 ### Before you begin

-The steps in this article use two cloud servers named db01 and db02.
+The steps in this article use two Cloud Servers, `db01` and `db02`.
-Cloud servers have two IP addresses (one public, one private).
+Cloud Servers have two IP addresses (one public, one private).
 The examples demonstrate configuring replication over the private IP interface so that no bandwidth charges are incurred.
 For the duration of the article, db01 is considered the *master* MySQL server (running in